-In the early days of immigrants migrating beyond St Louis and the 98th Meridian most non Indians were a mixed lot of trappers (mountain men) or traders.
-Alfred Jacob Miller (1810-1874) painted both American Indians and some of the real early mountain men.
+In the early days of immigrants migrating beyond St. Louis and the 98th Meridian most non Indians were a mixed lot of trappers (mountain men) or traders.
+Alfred Jacob Miller (1810-1874) painted both American Indians and some of the very early mountain men.

 |A. Miller (1810-1874):|